Reporting (report)

 Parameters:

-var (list of str, optional) – Strings or dimensions to concatenate to the ‘Variable’ column.
-The first of these is usually a string value used to populate the column.
-These are joined using the pipe (‘|’) character.
+var (list of str, optional) – Strings or dimensions to concatenate to a ‘variable’ string.
+The first of these usually a str used to populate the column; others may be fixed strings or the IDs of dimensions in the input data.
+The components are joined using the pipe (‘|’) character.

 See also